zewangnew/BENtbx/readme.txt

 # -o output file.
 The filename will be patched to record some parameters.
 # To run the code in windows, change "ben" below to be "benwin.exe".
 # To run the code in Linux, change "ben" to be "ben_linux" in the following lines.
+#
 # Python code for calling the code
 cmdstr="ben" + " -d 3 -r 0.6 -c 30 -num_dummies 4 -m "+brainmask+ " -i  "+inputimg+" -o "+ofile
 os.system(cmdstr)

+# bash command line for calling the code in Linux
+ben_linux -d 3 -r 0.6 -num_dummies 4 -c 30 -m brainmask.nii.gz -i inputimage.nii.gz -o entropyfilename
-# bash command line for calling the code
+# bash command line for calling the code in Mac
+ben_linux -d 3 -r 0.6 -num_dummies 4 -c 30 -m brainmask.nii.gz -i inputimage.nii.gz -o entropyfilename
+# command line for calling the code in windows
-ben -d 3 -r 0.6 -num_dummies 4 -c 30 -m brainmask.nii.gz -i inputimage.nii.gz -o entropyfilename
+benwin.exe -d 3 -r 0.6 -num_dummies 4 -c 30 -m brainmask.nii.gz -i inputimage.nii.gz -o entropyfilename